How A Baby Caused A Revolutionary Change In Pakistan

 And she says she is working on a bill to "advocate for this facility in all government offices, universities and other institutions so that women can work with undivided focus and perform well in their professional lives."

-The determined mom and assemblywoman promises; "I will not stop here."
+The determined mom and assemblywoman promises: "I will not stop here."
 As she tweeted: "Day care centers aren't a luxury, they are a necessity!"

 Benazir Samad is a journalist from Pakistan currently in the U.S. as part of the Hubert H. Humphrey Fellowship Program, a Fulbright program that is sponsored by the U.S. State Department.
-She tweets @benazirmirsamad
+She tweets @benazirmirsamad.